 Social criticism | The art of Oswaldo Guayasamín

-Social criticism is a central theme in the work of Oswaldo Guayasamín, influenced by the social problems he encountered in his youth.
+Social criticism is a central theme in the works of Oswaldo Guayasamín, influenced by the social problems he encountered in his youth.
 One of those experiences was the death of his best friend, who died during a demonstration in Quito while Guayasamín was attending college.
 Another great influence on his work, were his travels through the Americas, where he was confronted with lots of poverty.
 Guayasamín’s art of human and social inequalities achieved international recognition.

 In 1976, artist Oswaldo Guayasamín founded his own museum, with the purpose of preserving and presenting his collected art and his own artworks.
 The name of the museum is Fundación Guayasamín.
 The Fundación Guayasamín is located in the Bellavista district in Quito Ecuador.
 It is also the location of the house where he spent 23 years of his life collecting numerous artifacts and pieces of indigenous art from Ecuador.
-The Foundation protects more than 2,000 pieces of Pre-Combian artifacts, over 500 examples of Spanish Colonial paintings and sculptures, and more than 250 works of modern artists, including many of his own pieces.
+The foundation protects more than 2,000 pieces of pre-Columbian artifacts, over 500 examples of Spanish colonial paintings and sculptures, and more than 250 works of modern artists, including many of his own pieces.

 La Capilla del Hombre, or The Chapel of Man, is often called his masterwork.
 The chapel contains a few of his paintings dedicated to the suffering of the people.
 He worked on La Capilla del Hombre until his death.
 The chapel is located next to Guayasamín’s home in the hills, overlooking Quito.

-Visiting information about Fundación Guayasamín
+Visiting Fundación Guayasamín

-Fundación Guayasamín is located in the area of Quito called Bellavista.
+Fundación Guayasamín is located in the area of Quito, called Bellavista.
 The best way to reach this place is by taxi, or you can take a bus called Cooperativa “Vencedores” (ruta Bellavista) and get off at Canal 8.
 The museum is open daily from 10 AM until 5 PM.

 More art from Central and South America